Technical Papers, Panels, Tutorials, and Boot Camps

-- Prerequisites (50 words max) –required for advanced audience levels
+- Prerequisites (50 words max): Required for advanced audience levels

-- Comments (optional) – additional information for reviewers and staff in their consideration of your proposal
+- Comments (optional): Additional information for reviewers and staff in their consideration of your proposal

-- Relevance – The proposed paper, panel, or tutorial should be highly relevant to the interests of the DesignCon audience in general and the track topic in particular.
+- Relevance: The proposed session should be highly relevant to the interests of the DesignCon audience in general and the track topic in particular.

-- Originality – Reports on new design methodologies, case studies for innovative designs, or other novel results contribute to the DesignCon goal of providing a high-quality educational program for practicing engineers.
+- Originality: Reports on new design methodologies, case studies for innovative designs, or other novel results contribute to the DesignCon goal of providing a high-quality educational program for practicing engineers.
 However, outstanding proposals on “classic” or “introductory” topics will also be viewed favorably.